 How To Prevent Truck Accidents

 When a truck accident happens, it can be an unexpected nightmare for unsuspecting drivers and passengers nearby.
 Because big rig incidents are often deadly, it’s important to know how they can be prevented.
 Below please find our list of tips for how to prevent trucking accidents:

 Truck drivers and passenger vehicle drivers should avoid driving distracted when behind the wheel.
 Smartphones, GPS systems, the radio, eating, and other passengers can all create distractions that can compromise a driver’s safety behind the wheel.
 When driving, it’s important to stay focused and alert to avoid a crash.
 These and other distractions can take the driver’s attention off the road, potentially leading to a collision.

 Leave Room and Manage Speed

 When driving, it’s important to leave plenty of room between your car and other vehicles, including large trucks.
 Leaving space between vehicles on the road allows for more time to adjust or come to a full stop in case an accident happens.
 Because of this, driver speed should also be adequately managed.
-Because, trucks are so large, speeding creates propels the mass of a truck forward much more quickly than a passenger vehicle.
-It’s important for all drivers on the road to leave a good amount of room between their vehicle and those around them; and, to pay attention to just how fast they are driving.
+Because trucks are so large, speeding propels the mass of a truck forward much more quickly than a passenger vehicle.
+It’s important for all drivers on the road to leave a good amount of room between their vehicle and those around them and to pay attention to how fast they are driving.